poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_logger_set-preference.md

 ### Options

 ```
   -h, --help                        help for set-preference
-  -j, --log-json string   When specified as true, PoseidonOS will log the events in JSON form.
+  -s, --structured-logging string   When specified as true, PoseidonOS will log the events in JSON form for structured logging.
                                     Otherwise, the events will be logged in plain text form. (default "false")
 ```

 ### Options inherited from parent commands